FAQs

 Study Participation

-What is the goal of the DCC Infant Study and The DCC Infant & Child study?
+What is the goal of the DCC Infant and Child Studies?

 The purpose of these studies is to better understand development in children with dysgenesis or agenesis of the corpus callosum.
 Improved understanding of development over this period will improve clinical recommendations and treatment planning in the future.